 - Select the term you wish to view.

-Refunds for textbooks are made only during the first week the class meets if you have dropped the class and have a Campus Store receipt showing purchase.
+Refunds for textbooks are made during the first week the class meets if you have dropped the class and have a Campus Store receipt showing purchase.
 No refunds will be given for textbooks after this time.
 Dates to sell used textbooks for cash in the Campus Store, are during end of semester exams or the first 2 days of spring semester.
 An online site will to sell used books will be available on the Campus Store homepage www.lynchburg.edu/student-life/campus-store/ or on your myLC or Store textbook sales receipt.
 You do not have to purchase books from the Campus Store to sell them used.
 All used books purchased from any source will be purchased if needed.

 Registration fees are:

 - $10 registration for commuting, part-time, and graduate students registering a second vehicle.